hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 ### Takes out a card.

-> Chassee.
+> Chassée.
 Madam!
 I'll stay no longer in this place,
 >
-> As your transcendant merit would disgrace,
+> As your transcendent merit would disgrace,
 >
 > By daring a professor to impeach,
 >